vivaria/edisonrul.ing/docs/source/cards/s/six-samurai-united.md

 ### Card Rulings

-●Placing a Bushido Counter onto Six Samurai United does not start a Chain.
+*   Placing a Bushido Counter onto Six Samurai United does not start a Chain.
-●Sending Six Samurai United to the GY is a cost to activate its effect.
+*   Sending Six Samurai United to the GY is a cost to activate its effect.
-●When your opponent Normal or Special Summons a Six Samurai monster, place a Bushido Counter onto Six Samurai United.
+*   When your opponent Normal or Special Summons a Six Samurai monster, place a Bushido Counter onto Six Samurai United.